jberthy39/Not_So_Basic_Arduino/README.md

 ```
 - The first line of code includes the library we needed to operate the LCD screen.
 The second code, allows you to print any message onto the screen.
 And the last section, along with setup code and such, prints the number of second the code or LCD screen has been running.

-### Difficulties and Lesson(s) Learned
+### Problems
 - In this assignment, the coding was quite simple, granted that most of it was already provided for us.
 The most taxing and tedious part though was definitely wiring.
 Cutting and stripping 12 identical wires is not easy or fast.

+### Lesson(s) Learned
 - In this assignment, I learned a little bt about screens and what you do when printing a message on them.
+I learned that there are rowns and columns on each screen and you can control which parts of the screen turn on.

 ## LCD Backpack
 ### Description